cgaspart/cgaspart/README.md

 Nice to meet you!

 <br/>
-- Most of the projects on my github are focused on crypto-market research.
+Most of the projects on my github are focused on crypto-market research.<br/>
-- On chain Analisis, smart-contract writing, CEX & DEX data processor.
+On chain Analisis, smart-contract writing, CEX & DEX data processor.<br/>
-- Algo trading and price forecasting using machine learning and AI.
+Algo trading and price forecasting using machine learning and AI.<br/>

 <h1 align="center">
   <a href="/">